RubenDillon/tanzu/tap/readme.md

 ## Create the environment
     1. Join the Supervisor Cluster to TMC
     2. Create the Harbor registry using the embbeded version (deploy using the vCenter UI)
+    3. Create a Cluster Group (I create ruben-group cluster group)
+    4. At the Cluster Group I activate the Continuous Delivery and deploy Cert Manager and Contour using the tmc_flux git
-    3. Create a vSphere namespace where TAP will reside
+    5. Create a vSphere namespace where TAP will reside

 ## Create a TKGs cluster using TMC
     1. modify the default configuration allowing more space on the storage nodes
     2. Control Plane add space for etcd nodes.... mount the volume at /var/lib/etcd Workers add space for containerd ......... mount the volume at /var/lib/containerd
     3. I create a 3 control plane and 5 workers cluster with enought cpu and memory (8vCPU/64GB and 32vCPU/132GB)

-## Enable Continuous Delivery and deploy Cert Manager and Contour

 ## Obtain where is running ENVOY
       1. in our example we assume that is running on the following IP Address: 10.220.8.22